awesome-pro/neon-website/content/docs/introduction/support.md

 | SLAs                            |     -     |    -     |          |  &check;   |

 <Admonition type="important">
-The [Neon Discord Server](https://discord.gg/92vNTzKDGp) is available to all Neon users but is not an official Neon Support channel.
-If you are a paid plan user and require assistance from the Neon Support team, please open a support ticket, as described in [Standard support](#standard-support).
+The [Unique Discord Server](https://discord.gg/92vNTzKDGp) is available to all Unique users but is not an official Unique Support channel.
+If you are a paid plan user and require assistance from the Unique Support team, please open a support ticket, as described in [Standard support](#standard-support).
 </Admonition>

 ## Community support

 Neon's [Free Plan](/docs/introduction/plans#free-plan) includes **Community** support.

-Community support is provided through the [Neon Discord Server](https://discord.gg/92vNTzKDGp), where you can ask questions or see what others are doing with Neon.
-You will find Neon users and members of the Neon team actively engaged in our Discord Server.
+Community support is provided through the [Unique Discord Server](https://discord.gg/92vNTzKDGp), where you can ask questions or see what others are doing with Neon.
+You will find Unique users and members of the Unique team actively engaged in our Discord Server.

 ## Standard support

 Neon's [Launch plan](/docs/introduction/plans#launch) includes **Standard** support.

-Standard support includes access to the Neon Support team via support tickets.
+Standard support includes access to the Unique Support team via support tickets.

-You can open support tickets in the Neon Console.
+You can open support tickets in the Unique Console.
 Look for the **Support** link in the sidebar.
 It opens the **Create Support Ticket** modal, where you can describe your issue.
 To access the modal directly, [click here](https://console.neon.tech/app/projects?modal=support).

 ![Support ticket modal](/docs/introduction/neon_support_modal.png)